HarishreeS/sme-cashflow-dashboard/README.md

 # 💳 SME Cashflow Insights Dashboard

 An interactive **Fintech Analytics Dashboard** built with **Streamlit** to simulate SME (Small & Medium Enterprise) transactions, compute financial KPIs, and visualize cashflows.
-This project was designed as a **portfolio project** to showcase data-driven product thinking for fintech startups
+This project was designed as a **portfolio project** to showcase data-driven product thinking for fintech.

 ---